theboss1485/react-portfolio/README.md

 ## Features

 This project is a portfolio application that displays images from six of my noteworthy projects.
 Hovering over each image displays a list of noteworthy technologies in the application, a link to the deployed application, and a link to the application's GitHub repository.
 The project also contains a Contact form that displays error messages if the user clicks out of the input fields without entering text.
 However, the contact form doesn't actually contact me yet.
 Finally the project contains a link to download my resume as well as a list of technologies that I am proficient in.
+The footer contains icons which link to my Github, LinkedIn, and Twitter accounts.

 ## How to Contribute